-When you must miss your hour at the gym, don’t hate on yourself for missing it, especially if you had an urgent work meeting or sudden family obligations.
-Self hate leads to self-sabotage, and this is a pattern you must avoid.
+When you do miss your hour at the gym (and sometimes you’re going to), don’t hate on yourself for missing it, especially if you had an urgent work meeting or sudden family obligations.
+Self-hate leads to self-sabotage, and this is a pattern you must avoid.

 A positive mindset is the catalyst to all great change.
 Thinking is believing.
 The mind chatter that streams through your head all day long is incredibly powerful and creates your reality, unconsciously guiding daily actions and decisions.
 They create the story of your life.
 If you learn to think positively and expect favourable results and situations, manifesting them is much more likely to become your reality.

 So when you feel too beat or just don’t have time for exercise, give yourself a pep talk.
 Tell yourself, “I love my body and will do whatever is necessary to keep it firm, lean and energised.”
 “I’m tired but I’ll feel uplifted and happy if I get even a bit of a workout in.
 And I’ll sleep better.”

 In time, your mentality and attitude will affect your external life and circumstances, and positive change will start to happen.